memgraph/docs/docs/reference-guide/temporal_types/overview.md

 ```cypher
 CREATE (:F1Laps {AIR123 : duration({minute:2, seconds:-2, microseconds:-33})})
 ```
-This converts minutes, seconds to microseconds and effectively produces the following equation: `minutes - seconds - microseconds`.
+This converts `minutes`, `seconds` to `microseconds` and effectively produces the following equation: `minutes - seconds - microseconds`.

-Duration properties:
-You can access the individual fields of durations through their properties as follows:
+Each of the individual fields of a duration can be accessed through its properties as follows:

 name|description
 :-:|:-: